jwpkg/gitversion/workspaces/packages/gitbump/README.md

 - Define a bump type based on the outcome
 - Update the workspaces with the new version
 - Udate the workspaces with the workspace specific changelogs
-- Create a bump manifest in the **gitversion.out** folder containing versions and changelogs
+- Create a bump manifest in the **gitbump.out** folder containing versions and changelogs

 ### Native monorepo support

-Gitversion is build for monorepos with multiple workspaces.
+Gitbump is build for monorepos with multiple workspaces.
 It will detect all (public) workspaces and use them during bump.

 There are 2 main operation modes:
 - [global versioning](#Global-versioning)